 Individually Designed B.A.

 The IDM is a nondepartmental, interdisciplinary major for those College of Arts and Sciences Bachelor of Arts candidates whose academic interests are not met by the major programs currently offered by the college.
 An IDM may not be a program of narrow professional training.
 Rather, it must lead to an intensive investigation of some broad area of human knowledge which is not covered by a single departmental discipline.
-During the senior year, IDM majors engage in a three-credit tutorial for which they complete a paper or an equivalent project which demonstrates the essential coherence of the major.
-A college Honors project (six credits) may be substituted for the tutorial requirement.
-Application to pursue an IDM should be approved by the Committee on Honors and Individual Studies before the end of the candidate’s junior year.
-For more information, contact firstname.lastname@example.org.
+During the senior year, IDM majors engage in a 3 credit tutorial for which they complete a paper or an equivalent project which demonstrates the essential coherence of the major.
+A college Honors project (6 credits) may be substituted for the tutorial requirement.
+An application to pursue an IDM should be approved by the CAS Associate Dean responsible for IDM advising, subject to the oversight of the CAS Curriculum Committee, before the end of the candidate’s junior year.
+For more information, contact email@example.com.

 |36 hours and no more than 45 credit hours total to include:|